pfroud/DialPlus/README.md

 The original Dial has a  single [background image](https://github.com/ItsPriyesh/Dial/blob/master/resources/background.png) with numbers from 1 to 12, which is positioned so the needle points to the correct time.

 There are 10 minutes between any two adjacent ticks.
-Both the needle and the ticks are 2 pixels wide, so there should be 20 pixels between ticks.
+The red needle and the gray ticks are all 2 pixels wide, so there should be 20 pixels between ticks.

-But the ticks are 1 pixel too close to each other.
+But the ticks are one pixel too close to each other.
 In the picture below, I zoom on two adjacent ticks, show the pixel grid, and illustrate where the needle should be at 1:00 through 1:10.
 As you can see, there's not enough room.

 <p align="center" style="text-align: center">
 <img src="readme_images/spacing.png?raw=true" alt="Not enough space between ticks">